Malaga to Gibraltar: transportation options on how to get you there and local options

 Local transportation around Gibraltar, Spain

 Gibraltar is a British Overseas Territory located at the southern tip of Spain.
 Most of the territory is walkable and compact and you may choose other options to get around.
+From La Linea, you can easily walk the border into Gibraltar.
+Local transportation options within Gibraltar include:

 Walking: Gibraltar is a compact territory, and much of the city is easily accessible on foot.
 Most of the main attractions, shops, restaurants, and businesses are within walking distance of each other.
 Walking is a convenient and popular way to get around.